jgretz/node-bits/README.md

 # NodeBits
-NodeBits aims to provide you with an easy way to get a site up and running quickly.
+NodeBits is a node microframework with the aim of providing "just enough" magic to enable you to quickly and painlessly build your api / site.
 Since every site has different goals, requirements, and tech - NodeBits is built as a series a pluggable 'bits' that you can quickly combine into a powerful foundation for your site.

 ## Getting Started
 The NodeBits package itself is the boot loader.
 You supply it with the bits and it puts them together.
 Each bit is intentionally focused on subset of the whole.
 To cut down on dependency bloat, each bit is distributed as an independent npm package - you only include what you need.